ivteplo/dotfiles/README.md

 ### Windows Terminal

-First, you need to figure out where is your `settings.json` file.
+First, you need to figure out where your `settings.json` file is.
 Usually, there is a path like this:

 ```
 %LOCALAPPDATA%/Packages/Microsoft.WindowsTerminal_?????????????/LocalState/settings.json